Hebei-Studios/Tang-County-Issues/.github/GOVERNANCE.md

 This role does not require any extra responsibilities nor time commitment.
 We hope you stick around and keep participating in our community!

-If you're interested in reaching the next level and becoming a **Maintainer**, you can explore some of those responsibilities in the [next section](#level-2-l2---tester).
+If you're interested in reaching the next level and becoming a **Tester**, you can explore some of those responsibilities in the [next section](#level-2-l2---tester).

 #### Nomination Process